Insurance Premium Benefit for Cover Crops

 - irrigation practices.

-This June 15, 2021 reporting date is distinct from the normal acreage reporting date.
-The normal acreage reporting deadline with FSA has not changed, but to receive the premium benefit, you must file by June 15.
+The June 15, 2021 reporting date was distinct from the normal acreage reporting date.
+The normal acreage reporting deadline with FSA was not changed, but to receive the premium benefit, producers must have filed by June 15.

-The cover crop fields that you report on the Report of Acreage form must match what you report to your insurance company for crop insurance policies.
+The cover crop fields that producers reported on the Report of Acreage form must have matched what was reported to their insurance company for crop insurance policies.

 - June 1, 2021 News Release: Producers with Crop Insurance to Receive Premium Benefit for Cover Crops